 Golden retrievers are susceptible to ear infections because of their adorable fold-over ears that have the unfortunate ability to provide a warm, dark environment for fungus to grow.
 Check your dog’s ears once a week and any time your pup gets wet for odor or redness, which are signs of a possible infection.

 To clean your golden’s ears, wipe his ears out with gentle, pH-balanced ear cleaner on a cotton ball.
-Use a quality ear cleaner like Zymox to keep your pups ears clean!
-Available on Amazon here.
+Use a quality ear cleaner like Zymox to keep your pup’s ears clean!
 Stick to the outer ear.
 Never insert anything into his ear canal.

 Make Grooming a Good Experience for Your Golden Retriever Puppy